-At Baker you will get more hands-on experience in one year than many students at larger universities get in their entire college careers.
-Our small classes, state-of-the art equipment and balance between theory and experiment result in distinguished, talented graduates.
+At Baker, physics students get more hands-on experience in one year than many students at larger universities get in their entire college careers.
+Our small classes, state-of-the art equipment, and balance between theory and experiment result in distinguished, talented graduates.

 Your involvement is limited only by your desire to explore and learn.